nouturnsign/thurstat/README.md

 - implement faster addition, subtraction, and multiplication (in specific cases) on certain distributions
 - implement multivariate distributions and create dependent distributions
 - implement conditional probability and events
-- improve accuracy of approximations for continuous random variable arithmetic
+- assess and improve accuracy of approximations for continuous random variable arithmetic
-- implement event arithmetic
+- implement event arithmetic (intersection, union)
 - implement model fitting
 - add more distributions
 - add tests

 ## License

-Currently no license.
+Currently no license. `thurstat` is still very WIP and not meant for use yet.